contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Simples Nacional — the simplified regime

 Up to R$4.8M revenue.
 Single unified tax (DAS) covering 8 federal/state/municipal tributes.
 Progressive rate by activity and revenue band.
-After Tax Reform (2027), B2B Simples loses material competitive ground — customers in Lucro Real cannot credit CBS/IBS on Simples purchases.
-See Decisão Simples 2027 — irreversible choice by September 2026.
+After Tax Reform (2027), B2B Simples loses competitive ground — customers in Lucro Real take only a reduced CBS/IBS credit (the fraction paid within the DAS), not the full credit, on Simples purchases.
+See Decisão Simples 2027 — the option (window September 2026) applies to Jan-Jun 2027 and can be cancelled until the end of November 2026.

 Annual regime election locked in